Human Meat: 33+ Best Cannibal Movies

 Motel Hell: turning humans into sausage.

-A superficially friendly seeming brother-sister duo of farmers kidnap travelers, bury them alive, kills them, smokes them in a smokehouse, grinds up their flesh, and then sells it as sausage at a roadside stand, The film was originally intended to be a straight horror film directed by Tobe Hooper of Texas Chainsaw Massacre fame until Hooper balked at the odd script.
-Much of the original scripts more extreme elements, such as bestiality, were purged.
-But the final version contains a chainsaw duel not in the original script that may have been a sly middle finger to Hooper.
-Roger Ebert says, “Motel Hell is not nearly as gruesome as the films it satirizes, and it finds the right stylistic note for its central characters, who are simple, cheerful, smiling, earnest, and resourceful cannibals.”
+A superficially friendly brother-sister duo of farmers kills travelers, grind up their flesh, and then sells it as sausage at their roadside stand.
+The film was originally intended to be a straight horror film directed by Tobe Hooper of Texas Chainsaw Massacre fame until Hooper balked at the script.
+Much of the original script’s more extreme elements (such as bestiality) was later purged.
+The final version contains a chainsaw duel not in the original script that may have been a sly middle finger to Hooper.

 Eaten Alive (1980)